Don’t delay logistics plans to prepare for Brexit

 Irish exporters should, by now, have progressed past preparation, and have begun to act in response to the disruptions Brexit is expected to bring, even if it is unclear how severe those disruptions will be.

 Once the UK leaves the customs union at the end of the transition period, it is possible that a wide range of goods exported to Britain will be subject to additional tariffs and duties.
-A Brexit readiness workshop, recently organised by Enterprise Ireland and the Irish Precast Concrete Association, heard that, Irish exporters can expect to face a substantial increase in bureaucracy and paperwork.
+A Brexit readiness workshop hosted by Enterprise Ireland and the Irish Precast Concrete Association, heard that, Irish exporters can expect to face a substantial increase in bureaucracy and paperwork.

 Impact of potential delays